dart-lang/site-www/src/_guides/language/effective-dart/style.md

 split long string literals to fit in 80 columns, so you have to do that manually.

-We make an exception for strings containing URIs&mdash;mainly imports and exports.
-Those can remain single-line strings even if they go over the line limit.
+We make an exception for URIs and file paths.
+When those occur in comments or strings (usually in imports and exports), they may remain on a single line even if they go over the line limit.
 This makes it easier to search source files for a given path.

 ### DO use curly braces for all flow control structures.